-I'm going to talk you through six important areas in which water service providers in England and Wales are regularly monitored and compared by The Consumer Council for Water.
-The Consumer Council for Water and Ofwat set targets for water companies and monitor performance and the companies have to provide evidence that they are doing things properly and giving accurate data.
-The Consumer Council for Water and Ofwat have to be satisfied that any targets set by the water companies is achievable.
+I'm going to talk you through six important areas in which water utilities companies in England and Wales are regularly monitored and compared by The Consumer Council for Water.

 The graph on the screen just now shows you how United Utilities compares to other water and sewerage service providers in England and Wales in regard to [measure X].